siddharthS64/PIZZA_SALES_SQL_POWER-BI_PROJECT/README.md

     - **By Total Orders:** Identified using order-level aggregation

-= **Bottom 5 Performers:**
+- **Bottom 5 Performers:**

-  -Highlights the least popular pizzas to support menu optimization and strategic decision-making.
+    - Highlights the least popular pizzas to support menu optimization and strategic decision-making.

  ## 🛠️ Tech Stack